offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 There are other messages, but they usually mean something critical has gone wrong (e.g., Malformed constraints, Solver failed to converge).
 ```

-It is important that a completed sketch always be fully constrained, otherwise the solver (software responsible for applying constraints) may shift and reorient the elements on that sketch based on the what is and isn't constrained.
+It is important that a completed sketch always be fully constrained, otherwise the solver (software responsible for applying constraints) may shift and reorient the elements on that sketch !!based!! on the what is and isn't constrained.
 Even if a sketch is fully constrained, it may still be subject to sketch flipping, a phenomenon where the sketch flips because even when fully constrained there is more than 1 possible outcome for the constraints.
 In the example below, both arcs have the exact same constraints (both fully constrained), but there are two possible solutions.

 ![FreeCAD sketcher workbench two solutions for the same constrained arc example](freecad_sketcher_two_solutions_for_the_same_constrained_arc_example.png)